 Price does not include: 1 lunch and any personal expenses.

 Price includes: Accommodations for 10 nights, including 2 nights at a comfortable kibbutz hotel and 1 night in a Bedouin tented camp; All group ground transportation during the trip; Airport transfers between Ben Gurion Airport and our Tel Aviv hotel; Breakfast every day, 4 lunches, and 7 dinners; Wine or soft drinks at the Welcome and Farewell dinners; Services of a professional Israeli guide and (subject to minimum participation) an HE Travel tour director; Entrance fees to all sites in the program.
-All HE Travel tours include complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.
+HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

 Not included: Airfare between home and Tel Aviv; International departure taxes; Meals that are not part of tour itinerary; Alcoholic beverages, except at welcome and farewell dinners; Tips to local guides, drivers, hotel staff and tour director; Personal items such as alcoholic beverages, telephone calls and laundry.